icerpc/icerpc-docs/pages/docs/slice/language-guide/custom-types.md

 {% callout type="information" %}
 A more logical name for this custom type would be `Int128`.
-We picked `BigInt` to make it clear where the Slice identifier is used in the classes and methods that encode/decode this custom type in C#.
+We picked `BigInt` to make it clear where the Slice identifier is used in the classes and methods that encode/decode this custom type.
 {% /callout %}